sectionZ6/UniDoorManip/README.md

 Here we have already constructed some door examples, you can download the pakage [**here**](https://drive.google.com/uc?export=download&id=1Tkkgyn9slUXmcxYcbTKa1Rj3QeM74SbL).

-For more details about the method of parts integration, please refer to the DatasetGeneration directory.
+For more details about the door parts and the method of parts integration, please refer to the DatasetGeneration directory.
 <!--
 Both include object assets and images, annotations of part pose and the rendered pointcloud.
 Examples are in the dataset directory and visualized below.